NNPDF/nnpdf/doc/sphinx/source/tutorials/pseudodata.rst

 .. warning::

   The functionality described here is not guaranteed to work between different versions of the code or its dependencies.
-Specifically, if anything breaks the pseudodata geneartion between commits, e.g. changes to the theory predictions or settings or the random number generator, it is **not possible to reconstruct previously generated pseudodata** for the code state at such different commits.
+Specifically, if anything breaks the pseudodata generation between commits, e.g. changes to the theory predictions or settings or the random number generator, it is **not possible to reconstruct previously generated pseudodata** for the code state at such different commits.